English ship Marmaduke (1652): Specifications

-She was purchased as the mercantile Marmaduke (built 1643) by the Royalists, then deserted to the Parliamentarians in 1652.
+Originally built as the English merchantman Marmaduke she was captured by Prince Rupert of the Rhine and his brother Maurice, respectively in charge of the ships HMS Constant Reformation and Swallow off the coast of Spain early in May 1650.
+She was then passed to the English Royalists and renamed the Revenge of Whitehall (later contracted to simply Revenge).

 Her dimensions were 87 ft 0 inkeel for tonnage with a breadth of 31 ft 5 in and a depth of hold of 15 ft 2 in.
 Her builder's measure tonnage was calculated as 456 70/94 tons.
 Her draught was 15 ft 0 in.

 Her gun armament originally was 42 guns.
 In 1653 she carried 40 guns the 32 guns in 1660.
 In 1666 her armament was 42 (wartime)/34 (peacetime) and consisted of twelve culverins, twenty-two demi-culverines, eight sakers.
 Her manning was 160 personnel in 1653, then dropped to 110 in 1660 then in the 1666 establishment it was 160/120/100 personnel.

-Commissioned Service
+Commissioned service

 Service in the English Civil War and Commonwealth Navy

 She was commissioned as Revenge into Royalist Navy under Captain Thomas Price in 1651 then in early 1652 under Captain Philip Marshall.
 She defected to the Parliamentary Navy on 31 May 1652, after a mutiny in April.
 She was purchased by the Parliamentarians on 5 June 1652. she was commissioned as Marmaduke into the Parliamentary Navy in 1652 under the command of Captain John Bonner.